 Visit Nocera Umbra

-Of particular interest in Nocera Umbra cathedral are the tiled floor and the chapel decorated with 17th century paintings by Giulio Cesare Angeli* (1563-1630), in particular the Annunciation.
+Of particular interest in the cathedral are the tiled floor and the chapel decorated with 17th century paintings by Giulio Cesare Angeli* (1563-1630), in particular the "Annunciation".

-The Galleries along the Corso of S. Philip also stand out, with their large windows and loopholes.
-Following these galleries you reach the Church of St. Philip, designed by Luigi Poletti (1792-1869) in Neo-Gothic style, then finally we arrive at the Palombara, a defensive tower of the medieval city.
+The Galleries along the Corso of S. Philip stand out as interesting, with their large windows and loopholes.
+Following these galleries you reach the Church of Saint Philip, designed by Luigi Poletti (1792-1869) in Neo-Gothic style, then finally we arrive at the Palombara, a defensive tower of the medieval city.

 Nocera Umbra Municipal Art Museum

 The Church of Saint Francis now holds the Municipal Art Gallery, with works by Matteo da Gualdo, Alunno and by the school of Cimabue (1240-1302).
 By Matteo da Gualdo you can see "St. Francis Receiving the Stigmata," "Madonna and Child", and the “Annunciation”.
 In particular see the “Incontro di Gioacchino e Anna alla Porta Aurea”, painted between 1492 and 1503 which is rich in symbolism from the Franciscan concept of the 'Madonna without Sin' (Madonna 'sine macula')*.

 * The concept of the 'Madonna without sin' was fought for by the Franciscans, according to whom the Virgin Mary was conceived through a kiss between Joachim and Anna.
 This theme is clear in the painting the figures below the Madonna, who exchange a kiss.